-41. How will the test administrator know prior to testing that the print on demand accommodation may be needed?
+42. How will the test administrator know prior to testing that the print on demand accommodation may be needed?

 The test administrator will know this information prior to testing because accommodations need to be documented beforehand and print on demand is an accommodation.
-Any accommodations - including both embedded and non-embedded accommodations - need to be entered into the ART.
+Any accommodations-including both embedded and non-embedded accommodations-need to be entered into the test registration tool.
 The print on demand accommodation applies to either passages/stimuli or items, or both.

-42. For the print on demand accommodation, how are student responses recorded - by a scribe or some other method?
+43. For the print on demand accommodation, how are student responses recorded-by a scribe or some other method?